 An e-reader has its advantages over physical books as well.
-It makes it easy to take multiple books with you on holiday and saves space — 100+ books can take up a lot of room in your home.
+It makes it easy to take multiple books with you on holidays and saves space — 100+ books can take up a lot of room in your home.
 Also, an e-reader can actually save you money in the long run, as e-books are generally cheaper than their physical counterparts.

-In this buyer’s guide, we take a quick look at the best e-readers you can buy in 2020.
+In this buyer’s guide, we take a quick look at the best e-readers you can buy in 2021.

 Editor’s note: We’ll be updating this list of the best e-readers regularly as new ones launch.